kedacore/keda-docs/content/docs/2.5/scalers/redis-streams.md

 The scaler supports two modes of authentication:

-#### Using password authentication
+#### Using username/password authentication

-Use the `password` field in the `metadata` to specify the name of an environment variable that your deployment uses to get the Redis password.
+Use the `username` and `password` field in the `metadata` to specify the name of an environment variable that your deployment uses to get the Redis username/password.

 This is usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.